 Bus accidents are unique, and they require special handling.
 If you have been injured in a crash, you need the depth of experience available only from a Pennsylvania bus accident lawyer who has devoted years to securing full compensation for injured bus crash passengers just like you.

-Ostroff Injury Law’s founding partner Jon Ostroff represented more than 30 passengers injured or killed in four different catastrophic crashes in 2013 alone.
+Ostroff Godshall Injury and Accident Lawyers’s founding partner Jon Ostroff represented more than 30 passengers injured or killed in four different catastrophic crashes in 2013 alone.
 After the fourth crash, Ostroff said: “It’s hard to believe that this is now the fourth time this year that a Greyhound bus full of passengers was involved in yet another violent, high-speed interstate collision that occurred last night.
 The three previous crashes were caused by Greyhound bus drivers that passed out or fell asleep behind the wheel.
 We’ll be very interested to learn why this bus driver slammed into the rear of a truck in the middle of the night.
 Our thoughts and prayers go out to the victims of yet another tragic Greyhound Bus crash.”
 Reach out to us today to learn more about your legal options for obtaining compensation.

 Public vs. Private Bus Accident Claims in Pennsylvania

 When a private bus driver or bus company’s negligence directly leads to an accident that causes injury to you, you have the right to file a lawsuit.
 That civil claim would be subject to the same general rules that govern other personal injury cases.